> Baking on Mainnet

 • a low-latency, reliable broadband internet connection.

-2. Ledger Nano S Plus or Nano X hardware wallet with Tezos Wallet & Baker apps installed.
+2. Ledger Nano S Plus or Nano X hardware wallet with Tezos Wallet app installed.
+This will be used for storing your funds, voting and changing your baking parameters.

 To begin, run the script below, which will download the latest version of TezBake and copy it to your /usr/sbin directory.
 This script works with both x86_64 and arm64 architectures.